Welcome to today's edition of the Rush 24-7 podcast.

 Pooh and P dominated a public hearing Monday on a new law that prohibits people from carrying certain items if they intend to use them for nefarious purposes.

-The law crafted in advance of the Democrat National Convention was adopted unanimously by the City Council, but not before a hearing laced with comedy and profanity.
+The law crafted in advance at a Democrat National Convention was adopted unanimously by the city council, but not before a hearing laced with comedy and profanity.

 Representatives from some of the groups planning large-scale protests during the Democrat National Convention this month said the ordinance was unnecessary and accused city officials of fear-mongering.

-The intent of this ordinance is to try to smear protesters and make them look as if they're somehow criminal or somehow gonna engage in some kind of gross conduct, said Glim Spagnuolo, an organizer with the Recreate 68 alliance.
+The intent of this ordinance is to try to smear protesters and make them look as if they're somehow criminal or somehow going to engage in some kind of gross conduct, said Glenn Spagnolo, an organizer with the Recreate 68 Alliance.

 Why would they think that, Glenn?